L. Pearce Williams

 Leslie Pearce Williams (September 8, 1927 – February 8, 2015) was a chaired professor at Cornell University's Department of History who also chaired the department for many years.
 He was the founder, in the mid-1980s, of Cornell's program in the History and Philosophy of Science and Technology, which later became part of the Department of Science and Technology Studies.

 Early life and career

-After a brief period of volunteering in the Navy, Williams began a career in chemical engineering in 1945.
+After a brief period of volunteering in the United States Navy, Williams began a career in chemical engineering in 1945.
 He found his lifelong passion because of a required course in History of Science, taught by the late Henry Guerlac.
-He then switched his major and graduated from Cornell with honors in 1949.
-He then pursued a Ph.D. at Cornell, which he completed in 1952.
-He taught at Yale and the University of Delaware, and returned to teach at his alma mater in 1960, where he soon held the John Stambaugh Chair in History of Science.
+He then switched his major and graduated from Cornell University with honors in 1949.
+He then pursued a Ph.D. at Cornell, which he completed in 1952, with a dissertation entitled, “Scientific education in France during the revolutionary and imperial periods, 1789-1815.”
+He taught at Yale University and the University of Delaware, and returned to teach at his alma mater in 1960, where he soon held the John Stambaugh Chair in History of Science.

-Academic work
+Under his birth name of Leslie Greenberg, he experienced the rejection of partial or spousal Jewish religious identity by different gatekeepers in Israel and America in the first decade after World War II.
+In 1948, he and his brother Charlie, who graduated from Cornell in 1944, were not accepted to volunteer with the new State of Israel's army because they were only half-Jewish, which meant that they were not Jewish under Jewish religious law.
+A few years later, when anti-Semitism was denying employment for his wife and Cornell classmate, Sylvia Alessandrini, he and his brother legally changed their family name from Greenberg to their mother’s family name, Williams.